 Our Series B common stock is not widely held, with 95% of the outstanding shares immediately following the Spin-Off beneficially owned by John C. Malone, the Chairman of the board and a director of our company.
 Although it is quoted on the OTC Markets, it is sparsely traded and does not have an active trading market.
 The OTC Markets tend to be highly illiquid, in part, because there is no national quotation system by which potential investors can track the market price of shares except through information received or generated by a limited number of broker-dealers that make markets in particular stocks.
 There is also a greater chance of market volatility for securities that trade on the OTC Markets as opposed to a national exchange or quotation system.
 This volatility is due to a variety of factors, including a lack of readily available price quotations, lower trading volume, absence of consistent administrative supervision of "bid" and "ask" quotations, and market conditions.
-Each share of the Series B common stock, which is listed and traded on the Nasdaq Global Select Market under the symbol "LBRDA."
+Each share of the Series B common stock is convertible, at any time at the option of the holder, into one share of our Series A common stock, which is listed and traded on the Nasdaq Global Select Market under the symbol "LBRDA."